The 10 Components of Fitness for Cricket

 Layer 2 builds on this foundation with strength and aerobic capacity.

-With a solid Layer 1 base in place, we add basic strength training and aerobic exercises, setting the stage for more advanced athletic development.
+With a solid Layer 1 base, we add basic strength training and aerobic exercises, setting the stage for more advanced athletic development.

 Layer 3, often seen as the most desirable, is where advanced athletic skills are honed.